Srikanth817/Tomcatv2/README.md

 *If you are getting IMU read errors, make sure the IMU is on and all the pins are connected.
 It needs SCL,SDA,GND, 3.3V, and DRDY connected to header pin 15 (GPIO 48).

 *If you get GPIO read errors, make sure GPIO pin 48 is exported.
-If folder /sys/class/gpio/gpio48 doesn't exist, the the pin is not exported, and you can export it with:
+If folder /sys/class/gpio/gpio48 doesn't exist, then the pin is not exported, and you can export it with:
 ```
 cat 48 > /sys/class/gpio/export